genyk1p/nette-folder-application-nested-sets/readme.md

 =================

 This is an application for working with folders, you can create a tree of folders with unlimited nesting, as well as add, delete and rename folders.
+Done using the model Nested Sets.

 Requirements